 PK

-Hello — I'm your PrimeKitchen OS Executive Advisor, built on the TeezByDeez Restaurant Profit Architecture Framework.
+Hello -- I'm Chef Prime, your executive kitchen advisor, built on the TeezByDeez Restaurant Profit Architecture Framework.

 Ask me anything.
 I'll give you specific numbers, not vague advice.

-PrimeKitchen OS · A TeezByDeez Hospitality Intelligence System · v557 Elite
+PrimeKitchen OS · A TeezByDeez Hospitality Intelligence System · v1334 Elite

 📡 Live Context: